 Next, click Install From Zip File.

-When you install an add-on manually from a zip file, they usually don’t auto-update.
-If you receive a pop-up window like the one you see below, just remember that you may need to check periodically to make sure this addon is up to date.
+If you receive a popup window like the one you see below, remember that you may need to check periodically to ensure this addon is up to date.

 Click Yes to close that popup box.

-In the next window, you’ll see a window showing all of the standard Kodi file locations, as well as the locations of any custom file locations you’ve configured on that particular device.
+In the next window, you’ll see a window showing all of the standard Kodi file locations and the locations of any custom file locations you’ve configured on that particular device.

 For example, if you have a network file share, it will be listed here.